Top 10 Best Hybrid SUV Cars

 Price: From £35,815

 - Affordable in the grand scheme of the segment

 - Low quality plastics

-Now this one hasn’t yet hit the market, but we thought it’s worth including as it’s going to bring PHEV’s (plug-in hybrid electric vehicles) to the style conscious masses.
+Now this one has only just hit the market, and it’s brought PHEV’s (plug-in hybrid electric vehicles) to the style conscious masses.

 Although the ‘new’ Evoque looks a lot like the old one, in fact, you could mistake it for a facelift, it’s all new.
 It’s also been engineered from the ground up for electrification; there will most likely be a full EV Evoque in years to come.

 For now, we’re going to make do with a plug-in hybrid version though.
-It will probably be fitted with a new three-cylinder 1.5-litre turbocharged petrol engine, combined with electric motors so the power output should be around 300 BHP making the baby Range Rover no slouch.
+Fitted with a new three-cylinder 1.5-litre turbocharged petrol engine, combined with an 85kW electric motor and a 13 kWh battery so the power output should be around 300 BHP making the baby Range Rover no slouch.

 JLR have said that one in two Evoque’s sold within the M25 will be a plug-in hybrid, which makes total sense in London as the majority of journeys can be completed on EV power alone.